 In today’s world of advanced surveillance, warrantless wiretapping, email monitoring, deep packet inspection and other techniques destroy the integrity of communication between individuals.
 As a result, it becomes essential for those who are transmitting sensitive information and data to take extraordinary precautions to maintain their safety.
 The extent to which these dangers can impact anyone faced with being a dissident in a country run by a hostile regime is captured in this WSJ article that exposed how international tech firms aided Gadhafi’s regime in electronically spying on and monitoring Libyan citizens for years.

-If you do not know how to use PGP encryption, there are a number of free resources available to learn about how it works, how to use it, and to download the necessary software.
+If you do not know how to use PGP encryption, it is a useful skill in the light of the multitude of privacy threats that exist today.
+A number of free resources are available for downloading the software, learning PGP encryption works and how to use it.
 One good introductory guide is available here and there are free software packages for both Windows and Mac that make it easy to set up quickly.
 These are by no means the only options for using PGP encryption, but they are amongst the leading current and regularly updated software packages available today.